SEO for Artists

 SEO can negatively impact your creativity

 As for social media, search algorithms are based on previous data.
-So if you are too much data-driven it will be at the cost of your creativity.
-It’s a chance today to be able to access those tools, but it would be a mistake to follow them entirely.
+So, if you are too data-driven, it will be at the cost of your creativity.
+Today, we can access those tools, but it would be a mistake to follow them entirely.
 You will then start missing out on discovering new ways to reach your audience.

 How to get your art on Google Search